 The default "Blocked" banner page with the bright red top banner, is called just "blocked".
 This may be customized or replaced with something else if desired.

 Contacting the Developers, Bug Reporting and Feature Requests

 We value your feedback.
-However, to provide you with the best support, please note the following sections.
+However, to provide you with the best support, please note: